kamlesa/FYP_2025/README.md

-# ENG4701/FIT4701 FYP 2025
+# ENG4702/FIT4702 FYP 2025
-AI-Driven Sentiment Analysis for Public Perception of Emerging Technologies
+Public Sentiment & Ethics in AI for Law Enforcement This Project is an extension of a separate project: AI-Driven Sentiment Analysis for Public Perception of Emerging Technologies
+The previous project was discontinued, resulting in an altered scope.

+TO-DO: Update

+# Previous README

 ## Automated YouTube comment scraping using Selenium